 He smiled.
 “Yeah.”
 The lights dimmed.
 Reluctantly, Len turned toward the stage.

-The sound of shoes from the darkened stage hushed the audience.
+The sound of footsteps from the darkened stage hushed the audience.
 A switch was pulled.
 Lights lit up the center of the stage to reveal a man in a dark suit with a white rose on his lapel standing behind the podium.
-Raising a hand to the mike and leaning forward, he spoke in a proud voice, “My name is James Cook and I can’t stop farting!”
+Raising a hand to the mike and leaning forward, he spoke in a proud voice, “My name is James Cook, and I can’t stop farting!”

 A cacophony of farts ripped the air for five glorious seconds, then one by one they ended till two were playing a duet.